splunk/observability-workshop/docs/module7/vo_getting_started.md

 ---

 ### 5. Configure Escalation Policies
 Navigate to the Ecsalation Polices tab on the Teams sub menu, you should have no existing Polices so we need to create some.
-We are going to create three different Polices to cover off three eyoical use cases.
+We are going to create three different Polices to cover off three typical use cases.

 * **24/7**
     * Click 'Add Escalation Policy'